pág. 11683

 management skills, and the integration of ecotourism with traditional lifestyles.
 Surprisingly,

-communities demonstrated a willingness to embrace government support as a pivotal catalyst in the
+ess to embrace government support as a pivotal catalyst in the

 initial phases of CBET endeavors.
 This openness is influenced by specific national laws that endorse